 These statements are for joint Hindu families consistent with “The Hindu Succession (Amendment) Act 1937.
 Earlier, this law is applied to sons within the family.
-But, as the government aims to guard equality, in 2005, the government passed an order stating that daughters and great daughters have the right to ancestral property.
+But, as the government aims to guard equality, in 2005, the government passed an order stating that daughters and great-grand daughters have the right to ancestral property.
+You just have to be sure about the documents.
 So now any coparcener, regardless of their gender, can claim the ancestral property.
 No other third party unless stated by Karta features a right over ancestral property.

 The property is claimed to be Ancestral if;

 - The property is four generations old.

 - The property hasn’t been divided by the members of the family.

 - The person has the proper ownership from his/her birth.

 - The shares are first determined for every generation, and later this might change whenever an individual is added or subtracted.

 - Per strips control the property rights and not by per capita.

 Which Properties Are called Ancestral, And Which Are Not?

 In the Hindu undivided family, successors can get their ancestral property.